 Moore County: A request for a Fire Management Assistance Grant (FMAG) was submitted and later approved by FEMA on February 27 for the Windy Deuce Fire (FM-5487-TX).

-The Windy Deuce Fire has burned 144,206 acres with 81% containment.
+The Windy Deuce Fire has burned 144,206 acres with 92% containment.

-Ochiltree County: Mandatory evacuation orders remain in effect for residents from HWY 83 North to South River Road, to the Ochiltree County line.
+Ochiltree County: The mandatory evacuation order remains in effect for residents from HWY 83 North to South River Road, to the Ochiltree County line.